slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*

-### How to spot trends?
+### How to spot good investments?

+Don’t buy on future hopes; buy on past mistakes.
+We don't loose money on star businesses, we loose money on businesses we think will be star businesses.

 Understand:

-- who are the buyers, the sellers and their motivations.
-- that investments are competing with each other.
+- What’s going to stay the same in the next ten years.
+While boring, offer the best investment opportunities.
-- where is low optimism. market cycles.
+- Where is low optimism. market cycles.
 Recessions are caused when a bunch of people lose confidence all at once.

-> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith*

-> *'If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme.' -- Kevin Kelly*

-### How to spot good investments?

-Don’t buy on future hopes; buy on past mistakes.
-We don't loose money on star businesses, we loose money in businesses we think will be star businesses.
+- Who are the buyers, the sellers and their motivations.
+- Investments are competing with each other.
+- The best companies aren’t sold, they're bought.
+Stay away from junk stocks.
+- The more you know, the less you need to diversify.
+Diversification is an hedge against lack of knowledge.

 > *'You’re looking for a mispriced gamble.' -- Charlie Munger*